 GEEEEEEEEEZZZZZZZZUUUUUSSSSSSS CHRIST!!!!
 Kid Phoenix has been shot!
 The bastard’s gone to the big strip club in the sky… Or has he?
 Because of some lightning-induced magic, the exact moment Kid vamoosed, little baby Jaydon arrived.
-Cute little fucker with his slicked back hair, his 5 o’clock shadow, and his… his birthmark of a buxom woman that says I “heart” Snatch?
+Cute little fucker with his slicked-back hair, his 5 o’clock shadow, and his… his birthmark of a buxom woman that says I “heart” Snatch?
 Holy greasy shit on a Dead Cow Burger!

-Babies first words aren’t usually so profane, or so articulate.
+Babies’ first words aren’t usually so profane, or so articulate.
 His parents, and Jaydon himself, are more than a little confused.
 A chance encounter with one of Phoenix’s old henchman helps inject some of his past life back into him like a hit of pure China White.
-With the memories come pain, and baby wants vengeance
+With the memories come pain, and the baby wants vengeance

 Marrowburg is a cockroach infestation of criminals.
-Political assassination is a day at the park for its denizens, and if you aren’t committing crime you’re probably a cop or senior citizen.
+Political assassination is a day at the park for its denizens, and if you aren’t committing a crime you’re probably a cop or senior citizen.
 Jaydon’s gonna have to baby step his way through this, but no tit milk in the world is gonna stop him from finding the cocksucker who pulled the trigger.

 I guess I just liked Ram more.
 He had a heart, his brain was just a little slow keeping up with it.
 He was the only one who bothered to show up at the hospital the night Kid was murdered.
-He could have sought revenge on his own, but instead he quietly packed up and moved out to the suburbs, getting a fast food job and trying his best to forget about his former life.
+He could have sought revenge on his own, but instead, he quietly packed up and moved out to the suburbs, getting a fast-food job and trying his best to forget about his former life.

 On the other side of the fence, another interesting character I feel was quite compelling despite only showing up midway through the book was Officer Bertrand Kropp.
 Celebrating his 100th birthday and 80th+ year on the force, Bertrand is set to finally retire at the end of the day.
 His career, though long, feels incomplete.
 When a phone call comes in about a murder, it sets off his “gift” of second sight and he vows to find the killer or die trying.